tinacms/tina.io/content/guides/nextjs/github/configure-custom-app.md

 ![github-create-fork-step](/img/github-open-auth-cna/create-fork-step.png)

-The final cookie, **github_access_token**, proves that the authentication worked, since you now have an access token for the Github APIs.
+The final cookie, **csrf_token**, proves that the authentication worked, since you now have a CSRF token that works with the access token for the Github APIs.

 ## Private Repositories